iain-anderson/device-sdk-c/README.v2.md

 ### SDK API v2

-Version 1.2 of the SDK introduces v2 of the API.
-Both versions will be usable until the release of version 2.0, currently expected to be the EdgeX Hanoi release.
+Version 1.2 of the SDK introduced v2 of the API.
+In version 2.0 (the EdgeX Ireland release) the v1 API is no longer available.

 #### Using the v2 API